cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

 		- You can search for your games in the app to see if there is an already made script to install and configure your game automatically.
 		- You can install your games manually.
 You can also install your games via DVD.
 		- You can install your pirated games if you have setup files.
-	- **Protonup-QT**: You can install custom Wine/Proton builds for a better gameplay that are supported by Lutris, Steam and Heroic.
+	- [Protonup-QT](https://davidotek.github.io/protonup-qt/): You can install custom Wine/Proton builds for a better gameplay that are supported by Lutris, Steam and Heroic.
 ### Notes
 - You can install these software from either your package manager or Flatpak.
 - If you're using [CachyOS](https://cachyos.org/) or if you have [CachyOS repositories](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) enabled in your Arch system, you can install [cachyos-gaming-meta](https://github.com/CachyOS/CachyOS-PKGBUILDS/blob/master/cachyos-gaming-meta/PKGBUILD) package to install all the necessary gaming components.